 The Gladys M. Brawn Bequest

 In 1985, Mr Harold Brawn began donating his possessions and money to the University in honour of his much loved wife, Gladys.
 His $5 million bequest in memory of his late wife, funds the Gladys M. Brawn Memorial Fellowship, and supports a variety of projects in health.
 The bequest also funds the Gladys M. Brawn Senior Research Fellowship, supporting outstanding scientists with an international reputation in their field.

 Margaret Senior Bequest

-The legacy of Margaret Senior, one of Australia's most prominent and respected wildlife illustrators, is continuing into the future thanks to a $50,000 gift left to the University of Newcastle.
+The legacy of Mrs Margaret Senior OAM, one of Australia's most prominent and respected wildlife illustrators, is continuing into the future thanks to a $50,000 gift left to the University of Newcastle.
 Margaret also left the copyright of her published work to the University, and gave a further $10,000 to the NSW National Parks and Wildlife Service.
-Her generous donations have allowed for the creation of the Margaret Senior Award, which recognises the outstanding work of an undergraduate student in the University's unique Bachelor of Illustration (Natural History) program.
+Her generous donations have allowed for the creation of the Margaret Senior Wildlife Illustration Award, which recognises the outstanding work of an undergraduate student in the University's unique Bachelor of Illustration (Natural History) program.

 Dr Beryl Collier Bequest

 Dr Beryl Collier, an esteemed gynaecologist and obstetrician, understood the value of quality education.
 However she was conscious that many people, particular Indigenous students, do not have the same opportunities to learn as she did.

 Dr Collier's bequest of $300,000 enabled the establishment of the Dr Beryl Collier Indigenous Education Scholarship - a blessing for financially struggling students.